google-deepmind/mujoco/doc/APIreference/functions_override.rst

   This file contains each section text along with function doc overrides.
 By default the docs use the function doc pulled from the header files.

-.. _Activation:

-The functions in this section are maintained for backward compatibility with the now-removed activation mechanism.

 .. _Virtualfilesystem:

 Virtual file system (VFS) enables the user to load all necessary files in memory, including MJB binary model files, XML